Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll change our ``configure.zcml`` file to enable an
-:class:`repoze.bfg.authentication.AuthTktAuthenticationPolicy` and an
+``AuthTktAuthenticationPolicy`` and an ``ACLAuthorizationPolicy`` to
-:class:`repoze.bfg.authorization.ACLAuthorizationPolicy` to enable
-declarative security checking.
-We'll also add a ``forbidden`` stanza,
+enable declarative security checking.
+We'll also add a ``forbidden``
-which species a :term:`forbidden view`.
-This configures our login
+stanza, which species a :term:`forbidden view`.
+This configures our
-view to show up when :mod:`repoze.bfg` detects that a view invocation
+login view to show up when :mod:`repoze.bfg` detects that a view
-can not be authorized.
-When you're done, your ``configure.zcml`` will
+invocation can not be authorized.
+When you're done, your
-look like so:
+``configure.zcml`` will look like so:

 .. literalinclude:: src/authorization/tutorial/configure.zcml
    :linenos: